 You can do this by consulting the web and just doing some general poking about on maths sites.
 It is recommended that you stick to websites designed for learners your age so that you don't get caught up in learning things that aren't necessary to pass your exam.
 However, if you really have an interest in a subject area, there is no harm in educating yourself further.

-You're in year 11 and preparing to sit your final GCSE exams this Summer.
+You're in year 12 and preparing to sit your final Maths Methods exam in November.